 We either invent a new path better than what we currently took or go back to the old path and make things easier for everyone.

-The problem is focus is given to individuals and not the public.
-The population of South Sudan is what needs to be study and given the focus not the particular politician, political entity or opinions of the interest groups outside South Sudan.
+The problem is the focus is given to individuals and not the public.
+The population of South Sudan is what needs to study and given the focus, not the particular politician, political entity or opinions of the interest groups outside South Sudan.
 By getting to know the public opinions, then peace decisions should be made based on the attitude of the public demand.

 Before we even go deep, it is irony to give President of Uganda an opinion on how the peace talks should go when his forces are practically engaged in frontline fighting the Armed Opposition.
 Are you seeing among many things what we are missing?